- Current Students

 Each complaint will be handled on an individual basis.
 The severity of the offense and the discretion of the Pet Council will determine actions taken.
 Actions may include, but are not limited to warnings, fines, removal of the pet from campus, conduct action, and/or other acts deemed necessary by the Pet Council.
 Non-compliance with any Pet Council decision may result in the loss of the privilege to reside in campus pet housing.

-Any member of the Eckerd College community may file a confidential complaint with the Pet Council on any pet.
-The complaint may address any form of misconduct or rule violation on the part of the pet or owner.
-Pet complaint forms are available on the Pet Life website.
+The Eckerd College Pet Life Staff will meet as necessary to consider complaints.
+General meetings are open to all students, faculty, or staff who wish to address the Pet Life Staff.
+Any member of the Eckerd College community may file a confidential complaint with the Pet Life Staff regarding any Animal/Small Pet.
+The complaint may address any form of misconduct or rule violation on the part of the Animal/Small Pet or owner.
+The Animal/Small Pet Complaint Form can be found online (www.eckerd.edu/housing/petlife/complaint/php).

-The Pet Council reserves the right to refer any complaint to the Office of Community Standards.
+The Pet Life Staff reserves the right to refer any complaint to the Office of Community Standards.

-According to Florida State Laws the Eckerd College Pet Council would like to include the following laws that pertain to our campus and interactions with pets and animals in the State of Florida.
+According to Florida State Laws the Eckerd College Pet Life Staff would like to include the following laws that pertain to our campus and interactions with pets and animals in the State of Florida.
 These laws are important to keeping pets and animals safe while they are on the Eckerd College campus.
-The EC Pet Council would like to inform faculty, staff, and students we will report any action that takes place while on campus.
+The EC Pet Life Staff would like to inform faculty, staff, and students we will report any action that takes place while on campus.
 The laws are as follows:

 ANIMALS: CRUELTY; SALES; ANIMAL ENTERPRISE PROTECTION